ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 Over the past few lessons, I've been writing about "local" and "global" variables, but I haven't given them a proper explanation.
 I also haven't explained why the Lua Scenario Template disables global variables, even though it makes trying things out in the console inconvenient.
 I'll explain all that in this lesson.

 Because it is a related subject, we will also see how to share data and functions between files.
 Having multiple files is convenient for organizing our code.
 As part of this, we'll see how to use the **object.lua** file to make our code more readable.
+We will also build a counting function and an event to "capture" enemy triremes as part of this discussion.

+We will be interpreting some errors as part of this discussion, and we will learn how to use the "short circuiting" feature of the `and` and `or` operators to prevent "index a nil value" errors.

-Almost by accident, the data sharing discussion will lead us to an explanation of how to use "methods," which we haven't had a chance to discuss yet.
+Almost by accident, the data sharing discussion will lead us to an explanation of how to use "methods," which we haven't yet taken an opportunity to discuss.